cauldronio/cauldron/guides/metrics/community/retained-ratio-reviews.md

 This chart shows the ratio between retained (less than 3 months since user's last contribution) and non-retained review submitters in a community.

-**NOTE**: The data displayed corresponds to the time of last data refresh.
+**NOTE**: The data shown corresponds to a snapshot of the end date of the period selected by the user.

 ```
 index: 'all'